epolixa/Shroomhearth-Fabric/README.md

-# Fabric Example Mod
+# Bityard Fabric

-## Setup
+## About

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This Fabric mod includes some custom functionality for the Bityard Minecraft server.

 ## License